Cintegras/formcoach-dev/docs/PyCharm/SUPABASE_INTEGRATION_STRATEGY.md

 ### Environment Management

-- Use separate Supabase projects for development, staging, and production
+- Use separate Supabase projects for development and production
+- Currently, both dev and stage GitHub branches use the same Supabase project (`formcoach-dev`)
+- The production branch uses a separate Supabase project (`formcoach`)
 - Implement environment-specific configuration
 - Create service tokens with appropriate permissions
 - Document API and schema changes

+> **Note**: When a separate Supabase project for staging is created, this section will be updated to include three
+> distinct Supabase projects.

 ### Monitoring and Maintenance